-As your website starts gaining traction in the space, it is a great time to get to know your target audience.
+As your website starts gaining traction in the space, it is a great time to get to know your target audience and their demographics.

 What do you want your audience to find or learn while visiting your website?
 What information is the most valuable to them?

-You can learn this through analytics reports, social media posts, and interviewing your target audience directly.
-You can also send out surveys that will help your team craft the correct type of content.
+You can learn this through Google analytics reports, social media posts, and interviewing your target audience directly to craft case studies.
+You can also send out surveys that will help your team craft the correct type of content for these personas.

 4. Showcase Value